SalawuPaul/MY-COVID-19-ANALYSIS-PROJECT/readme.md

 # COVID-19 ANALYSIS REPORT

+## Introduction
-## This project analyse the covid-19 dataset
+This project analyse the covid-19 dataset